tanaok/2-Christophe/home.md

 ## TO DO

-- [ ]  Logistics: Still to be discussed
+- [ ]  Logistics: still to be discussed
 - [ ]  $: EUR 130 (gas + cleaning)
 - [ ]  Booze
 - [ ]  Food